zhz918/Work/README.md

 ## InteractiveHeatmaps

 Processes street data from Numina sensors to determine characteristics of the traffic through selected regions to be monitored.
-Heatmaps visually shows the traffic and allows filtering by object, metric, and weekday, among other options.
+Heatmaps visually show the traffic and allow filtering by object, metric, and weekday, among other options.

 ## ZombieVsPlants

-A tower defense game similar to Plants Vs. Zombies where the player adds zombies to a five lane battle area to prevent the plants from reaching the left side.
+A tower defense game similar to Plants Vs. Zombies where the player adds zombies to a five-lane battle area to prevent the plants from reaching the left side.
 Can be played with three zombie types and four plant types.
 Built using Java in Android Studio.